waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - NPC Interaction: Always face the counter tile, not the NPC sprite, when talking to Clerks or Nurses.
 - XP Sharing: Switching a Pokémon out allows it to gain 50% of the battle experience.
 - Rival (Malice) Anomaly: Sprite confirmed standing on water at (14, 15) on Route 40 (Turn 6868).
 Currently absent.
+- Lead Selection: Quilava (Calcifer) is the optimal lead for Jasmine due to Special Fire STAB.

 # Battle and Pokemon Information
 ## Observed Movesets